 The highway stretches for about 80 miles between Naples on the west coast of Florida and Weston on the east coast.
-It is a toll-free four-lane divided highway, providing an important transportation link between the two coasts of Florida.
-The highway is surrounded by the natural beauty of the Florida Everglades, with sawgrass marshes, cypress swamps, and dense mangroves forests.
+It is a four-lane divided highway, providing an important transportation link between the two coasts of Florida.

 How remote is Alligator Alley?